VT-GAN: Cooperative Tabular Data Synthesis using Vertical Federated Learning: Empirical Evaluation

 \textbf{Baseline} To the best of our knowledge, \algo is the first architecture to incorporate SOTA tabular GAN into vertical federated learning.
 Our baseline for comparison is therefore a \textbf{centralized tabular GAN}.
 To have a better centralized baseline, we have adopted various techniques from \ctgan~\cite{ctgan} and CTAB-GAN~\cite{ctabgan}.
 These include the use of one-hot encoding for categorical columns, mode-specific normalization for continuous columns, mixed-type encoder for columns containing both categorical and continuous values.
 The construction method of the conditional vector is also adopted from \ctgan.
 All of these techniques are incorporated into our centralized tabular GAN.
-The generator and discriminator structures are based on those used in \ctgan.
+The generator and discriminator structures are the same as in \ctgan.
 The generator is a Resnet-style~\cite{he2016deep} neural network comprising two residual blocks followed by a fully-connected (FC) layer.
-Each residual network (RN) block includes three successive layers: fully-connected, batchnorm, and relu.
+Each residual network (RN) block includes three successive layers: FC, batchnorm, and relu.
 The discriminator has two fully-connected network (FN) blocks followed by another FC layer.
-Each FN block consists of three successive layers: fully-connected, leakyrelu, and dropout.
+Each FN block consists of three successive layers: FC, leakyrelu, and dropout.
 The output dimension for all the RN block and FN block is fixed to 256.

 \textbf{Testbed} The experiments are conducted on two machines running Ubuntu 20.04.
 Both machines are equipped with 32 GB of memory, an NVIDIA GeForce RTX 2080 Ti GPU, and a 10-core Intel i9 CPU.
 One machine serves as the server, while the other hosts all the clients range, with the number of clients ranging from 2 to 5.